 This is his testimony.

-Available in 2012 for screenings at film festivals and other special events.
+The work-in-progress was screened as a short at film festivals and other special events.

-Winner, Documentary Award, Toronto Jewish Film Festival
+Winner, documentary award, Toronto Jewish Film Festival

 About Varian Fry and other Americans who cared